neoneye/simon-arc-lab-legacy/proof_of_concept/vit_pytorch_arc/readme.md

 In `Cats & Dogs`, the `val_acc` is `0.7059` after only 20 epochs.
 This is very impressive.

 In ARC the `val_acc` is `0.2917` after 80 epochs.
 This is not good.
+Ways to improve the `val_acc`.
+The size of the ARC data is much smaller than the Cats & Dogs data.
+If I generate even more permutations, to get to the same size.
+Since ARC has more classifications than the cats & dogs, it may require even more training data to get to a comparable accuracy.

 ## Future plans